jasper-th-wang/Basic_Webpage_Guide/docs/task2.md

 !!! success

-    You’ve successfully added some basic structure to your website set yourself up for easier styling in the future!
+    You’ve successfully added some basic structure to your webpage set yourself up for easier styling in the future!
 Your html document should now look like this:

     ```html
     <div>